BCS National Championship Game: Criticisms and controversy

 In 2010, three teams, Oregon, Auburn, and TCU, all finished the year with undefeated records.
 While TCU statistically led the other two teams in all three major phases of the game (1st in defense, 14th in offense and 13th in special teams) the teams from the two automatic qualifying conferences, Oregon (Pac-12) and Auburn (SEC), were selected over the Horned Frogs for the 2011 national title game.
 Many voters cited TCU's membership in the non-automatic qualifying Mountain West Conference, perceived as having weaker teams, as one significant reason for their exclusion, despite TCU's undefeated regular-season records in both 2010 and the previous year.
 Adding to the controversy were comments made by the president of Ohio State University, Gordon Gee, who said that teams which played "the little sisters of the poor" instead of the "murderer's row" of teams in the automatic qualifier conferences did not deserve any national title game consideration.
 Gee retracted his statement and apologized after TCU defeated Wisconsin in the 2011 Rose Bowl (the Badgers had convincingly defeated Ohio State during the regular season).

 Many critics of the Bowl Championship Series favored a tournament with eight to sixteen teams, similar to those administered by the NCAA for its Football Championship Subdivision (FCS), Division II, and Division III football championships.
 Others favored adopting the incremental step of adding a single post-bowl championship game between the winners of two BCS games among the top four ranked teams in the BCS standings, a so-called "plus-one" option.
 On June 24, 2009, the BCS presidential oversight committee rejected the Mountain West Conference's proposed eight-team playoff plan.

 Post BCS

-During 2012, the BCS actively considered changes to the format for the 2014 football season, to either to extend the season by one game by establishing a four-school semifinal round or by selecting the participants in the national championship game after the season's bowl games were completed.
-On June 26, 2012, the BCS presidential oversight committee approved a four-school playoff format, in which the participants are determined by a selection committee.
+During 2012, the BCS actively considered changes to the format for the 2014 football season, either extending the season by one game by establishing a four-team semifinal round or by selecting the participants in the national championship game after the season's bowl games were completed.
+On June 26, 2012, the BCS presidential oversight committee approved a four-school playoff format in which the participants are determined by a selection committee.
 The semifinals are played as existing bowl games on or around New Year's Eve and New Year's Day.
 The championship game is played approximately a week later at a neutral site selected through a competitive bidding process.

 The 4-team format, known as the College Football Playoff began with 2014 college football season and concluded with the 2023 season.
 Beginning with the 2024 season, the playoff was expanded to 12 teams.